-Live music is played each evening.
-There’s always a fantastic atmosphere with plenty of opportunities to catch up with industry friends.
-The regatta bar closes at midnight on Friday and 2am on Saturday.
+Live music is played each afternoon and there’ll be a fantastic atmosphere with plenty of opportunities to catch up with industry friends.

-Many crews sleep on their boats and use the marina’s new washroom facilities but a good percentage have worked out that it’s very comfy at the local B&Bs, hotels or rent ‘crew’ houses nearby.
+Many crews sleep on their boats and use the marina’s new washroom facilities but a good percentage have worked out that it’s very comfy at the local B&Bs, or renting ‘nice crew’ houses nearby.

 COSTS & BUDGETING

 Provide your company details, and pay.
 Boat details and crew details can be added later when you know them.

 Go sailing !